varocketry/guitar-mastery-hub/public/lessons/lesson_008_advanced_strumming_techniques.md

 - ✅ Sound like professionals

 **The ones who rush to 80 BPM on Day 1:**
-- ❌ Never quite get the patterns clean
+- âŒ Never quite get the patterns clean
-- ❌ Timing always slightly off
+- âŒ Timing always slightly off
-- ❌ Frustrated after weeks of practice
+- âŒ Frustrated after weeks of practice

 **Choose wisely.**